Col. John Work House

-Col. John Work House is a historic home located at Montgomery Township in Franklin County, Pennsylvania.
+Col. John Work House is a historic home located at Montgomery Township in Franklin County, Pennsylvania, United States.
 It was built about 1775, and is a 2 1/2-story, three bay limestone dwelling with a moderately pitched gable roof.
 It represents the typical home of a prosperous late-18th century central Pennsylvania farmer.

 It was listed on the National Register of Historic Places in 1979.